base16-project/basenext/style_guide.md

 Base17 is an evolution of [Base16 v0.2 spec](https://github.com/chriskempson/base16/blob/main/styling.md).
 It still includes 16 colors.

-- All Base16 v0.2 schemes are forwards compatible with Base17.
+- Base16 schemes are not compatible Base17.
-  - _Every Base16 scheme is a fully valid Base17 scheme._
-- Base17 schemes may not be backwards compatible with Base16.

-To upgrade a scheme from Base16 just start using Base17 features then build using a Base17 aware builder.
+- Base16 schemes take only a moment to upgrade to Base17.
+See [How to Upgrade](#upgrade).
+- Modern builders can build a mixed folder of Base16 and Base17 schemes without issue.

 **Guidelines**